A person's hand holding a glass of whiskey with ice cubes

 4. Cleaning up the mess.
 Final step?
 Breaking down the toxic byproducts of the reaction.

-While metronidazole is quickly absorbed, it might take a couple of days to start feeling better.
+While Metronidazole is quickly absorbed, it might take a couple of days to start feeling better.
 However, once it gets going, the medication does a powerful job of clearing out the infection.

 • Headaches.
 Many people on metronidazole experience headaches.
 Since alcohol is known for causing the notorious “cocktail headaches,” adding it to the mix isn’t doing us any favors.